 I read an article some time ago about a computer simulation on economics.
 It begins with a wealth distribution according to the normal bell-shaped pattern.
 A few people are rich, a very few are very rich, and likewise for the poor and very poor.
 The largest part of the bell curve encompasses the somewhat comfortable people in the middle.
 The program controls for everything else.
 Factors like intelligence, social background, personality, etc. are the same across the board.

 After a relatively short playing time the wealth starts moving toward those who are already at the top.
 In other words, the rich get richer, and the very rich get very much richer.
 The rest get further and further behind.

 I didn’t save the article or I could be clearer about how it works.
-The conclusion, though, is that, even if we didn’t have well-funded special interest groups, bought and sold legislation, and everything else that now favors people who are already rich—even if it were just chance and not systemic injustice that determines how wealth travels—we would still see what is so dramatically in evidence today.
+The conclusion, though, is that, even if we didn’t have well-funded special interest groups, bought and sold legislation, and everything else that now favors people who are already rich—even if it were just chance and not systemic injustice that determines how wealth travels—we would still see at least some of what is so dramatically in evidence today.
 Wealth shifts naturally toward those who are already rich and away from the poor and middle class.
-Unless, that is, we work to prevent it, unless we have in our laws and institutions, something like what religious people call “a preferential option for the poor.”
+Unless, that is, we work to prevent it, unless we have in our laws and institutions, something like what biblical religion calls “a preferential option for the poor.”

 Invisible hand or preferential option